Overview

 Fun Facts

-• Black-bellied Whistling-Ducks are among the few duck species that regularly perch in trees.
+- Black-bellied whistling-ducks are one of the few duck species that perch and roost in trees.